Snakerrek/Snakerrek/README.md

 <details>
 <summary>Password generator / checker</summary>
-<br> The application generates passwords according to the parameters set by the user and can also check the password strength. <br><br>
+<br> This application offers two functionalities.
+The first is to generate a password taking into account your preferences such as the number of characters, the presence of capital letters, numbers, and symbols.
+The second is to check the strength of the password, it evaluates the password on a scale from 0 to 5 based on the content of the password (capital letters, symbols, length, numbers).
+It also calculates the approximate time needed to break the password using the brute-force method. <br><br>

 <b>Technology:</b><br><br>
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" width="50"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" width="50"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" width="50">